Zweisprachige Ausgabe Englisch - Deutsch The "Thyssen Lectures" are a continuation of a

 a period of four years.
 Spearheaded by Prof. Christina von Hodenberg director of the German

-and the Legacy of Empire.
-Worlding India Sumathi Ramaswamy's lecture focuses on a range of
+Knowledge and the Legacy of Empire".
+Worlding India Sumathi Ramaswamy's lecture focuses on a

-modern disciplinary formations known generally as earth sciences - especially geography and
+range of modern disciplinary formations known generally as earth sciences - especially

-cartography - and explores how these sciences worlded one specific location on the earth's
+geography and cartography - and explores how these sciences "worlded" one specific location on

-surface India as a knowable calculable intelligible and masterable place over the course
+the earth's surface "India" as a knowable calculable intelligible and masterable place

-of two centuries of British colonial rule.
-The lecture goes beyond the processes of imperial
+over the course of two centuries of British colonial rule.
+The lecture goes beyond the

-Following Dipesh Chakrabaty she demonstrates that for worldmaking projects in colonial and
+their own terms.
+Following Dipesh Chakrabaty she demonstrates that for worldmaking projects in